 The largest provider of low-income housing assistance in Seattle, SHA purposefully located three of their properties in proximity to the Burke-Gilman Trail to ensure that their senior tenants, who rely primarily on walking for transportation, had access to local amenities in a safe walkable environment.
-As part of its 2011-2015 Strategic Plan, SHA prioritized assisting housing participants in gaining access to education and employment opportunities so they can improve their lives.
-The BGMC will greatly enhance the safety and comfort of seniors walking along the Burke-Gilman Trail as they access the education and employment opportunities at the UW.
+SHA, in its 2011-2015 Strategic Plan, prioritized assisting housing participants in gaining access to education and employment opportunities so they can improve their lives.
+The BGMC will greatly enhance the safety and comfort of seniors as they access the service, education and employment opportunities at the in the Neighborhood.

 In January 2013, the University District Livability Partnership released the Strategic Plan for Seattle’s University District, funded through the Office of Economic Development, as part of the Only In Seattle neighborhood business district revitalization initiative.
 This is the result of more than a year of stakeholder participation and meetings.
 The plan identified direct access to the Burke-Gilman Trail as a feature that could be marketed to enhance the neighborhood’s competitive edge.
 The BGMC will dramatically increase the draw created by this facility.